hyperledger/fabric/docs/source/write_first_app.rst

-In the sample application code below, you will see that after getting reference to the common connection profile path, making sure the connection profile exists, and specifying where to create the wallet, ``enrollAdmin.EnrollAdminUser()`` is executed and the admin credentials are generated from the Certificate Authority.
+In the sample application code below, you will see that after getting reference to the common connection profile path, making sure the connection profile exists, and specifying where to create the wallet, ``enrollAdmin(caClient, wallet)`` is executed and the admin credentials are generated from the Certificate Authority.

 .. code:: bash

     ...
   // pre-requisites:
-    // fabric-sample test-network setup with two peers and an ordering service,
+  // - fabric-sample two organization test-network setup with two peers, ordering service, and 2 certificate authorities
+  //         ===> from directory /fabric-samples/test-network
+  //         network.sh run createChannel -ca
+  // - any of the asset-transfer-basic chaincodes deployed on the channel "mychannel" with the chaincodeName of "basic"
+  //   This deploy command will package, install, approve, and commit the javascript chaincode, all the actions it takes
+  //   to deploy a chaincode to a channel.
+  //         ===> from directory /fabric-samples/test-network
+  //         network.sh deployCC -ccn basic -ccl javascript
+  // - node install
+  // - npm installed code dependencies
+  //         ===> from directory /fabric-samples/asset-transfer-basic/application-javascript
+  //         npm install
+  // - to run this test application
+  //         ===> from directory /fabric-samples/asset-transfer-basic/application-javascript
+  //         node app.js
+  //               # this may be run again again

+  /**
+  *  A test application to show basic operations with any of the asset-transfer-basic chaincodes
+  *   -- How to submit a transaction
+  *   -- How to query and check the results
+  *
+  * To see the SDK workings, try setting the logging to show on the console before running
+  *        export HFC_LOGGING='{"debug":"console"}'
+  */
-    // the companion chaincode is deployed, approved and committed on the channel mychannel async function main() {
+  async function main() {
     try {
+      // build an in memory object with the network configuration (also known as a connection profile) const ccp = buildCCP();

+      // build an instance of the fabric ca services client based on
-            // load the network configuration
+      // the information in the network configuration const caClient = buildCAClient(FabricCAServices, ccp);
-            const ccpPath = path.resolve(__dirname, '..', '..', 'test-network', 'organizations', 'peerOrganizations', 'org1.example.com', 'connection-org1.json');
-            const fileExists = fs.existsSync(ccpPath);
-            if (!fileExists) {
-                throw new Error(`no such file or directory: ${ccpPath}`);
-            }
-            const ccp = JSON.parse(fs.readFileSync(ccpPath, 'utf8'));

-            // Create a new file system based wallet for managing identities. const walletPath = path.join(__dirname, 'wallet');
-            const wallet = await Wallets.newFileSystemWallet(walletPath);
+      // setup the wallet to hold the credentials of the application user const wallet = await buildWallet(Wallets, walletPath);
-            console.log(`Wallet path: ${walletPath}`);

-            // Steps:
-            // Note: Steps 1 & 2 need to done only once in an app-server per blockchain network
-            // 1. register & enroll admin user with CA, stores admin identity in local wallet await enrollAdmin.EnrollAdminUser();
+      // in a real application this would be done on an administrative flow, and only once await enrollAdmin(caClient, wallet);

 This command stores the CA administrator's credentials in the ``wallet`` directory.
 You can find administrator's certificate and private key in the ``wallet/admin.id``